andreasabel/shoot-yourself-in-the-foot-with-lenses/README.md

      modify $ set l i'
    ```
    (Or as one-liner: `get <&> get_ l >>= f >>= modify . set l`.)
-   This works because we use the lens `l` in an effect-free way, just through its getter and setter instance.
+   This works better because we use the lens `l` in an effect-free way, just through its getter and setter instance.
-   Yet our original idea for `modifyM` cannot be salvaged.
+   Yet any effects that `f i` has on the `i`-part of `o` are still overwritten by the `set` operation.
+   There probably isn't a safe version of `modifyM`.

 Conclusion
 ----------